BRINGING ORGANIC

 WHY SHEEP?

 In addition, there are not many more things that have a greater nutritional profile than a well-managed and finished grass-fed lamb.
-Ruminants are the greatest at converting grass into the best-tasting and most nutritionally complete meat you can buy.
+All classes of ruminants are the best at converting grass into the most excellent-tasting and nutritionally complete meat you can buy.

-Sheep are very easy to handle and can thrive where cattle cannot!
+Sheep are very easy for a single person to handle!
 So little infrastructure is actually needed to care for them.
 In fact, we water our flock with 5-gallon buckets.
-And when we need to catch them, we just put a couple of T-posts in the ground then attach cattle panels with zip ties to create temporary catch pens in the open field.
+And when we need to round them up for transport or health check-ups, we just put a couple of T-posts in the ground and then attach cattle panels with zip ties to create temporary catch pens in the open field.

 WHAT WE OFFER

 All lambs are born from April through May and trained to hot wire.
-We will send an update via email when reservations for Spring 2025 lambs become available.
+Spring 2025 lambs are available for purchase!
+As of 9/9/25, we still have 8 ewe lambs and 11 ram lambs.

 $300 per lamb